-The Biden administration has set out to dismantle Trump’s legacy except in one area: space
+The Biden administration has set out to dismantle Trump’s legacy, except in one area: Space

 It’s unclear if the Biden administration will keep the National Space Council, which was resurrected by Trump and led, with great fanfare, by then-Vice President Pence.
 The administration has elevated the Office of Science and Technology Policy to a cabinet-level position, and many think it could become the coordinating body for space policy.

 It’s also unclear when the Biden administration will name a nominee for NASA administrator.
-Recently Psaki said she could not confirm reports that former Sen. Bill Nelson, of Florida, was in the running, or provide a timeline for when the White House might name someone, saying the question was “an interesting one.”
+Recently Psaki said she could not confirm reports that former senator Bill Nelson, of Florida, was in the running, or provide a timeline for when the White House might name someone, saying the question was “an interesting one.”

 But whoever the administrator is, that person will be overseeing what’s now become the first moon program with significant funding since the Apollo era.
 For that, NASA, used to lurching in different directions every time there’s a national election, is grateful.